AI Sandbox Environments: Safe AI Code Execution

 - Opens PR when changes are complete

-Secrets Management
+Secrets management

-Consider what becomes possible:
+Consider what opens up:

 - Parallel feature branches - Test multiple implementation approaches simultaneously